umairkhalidx/TryOn/README.md

 ## 🚀 Endpoints

 ### **GET /**
-Returns a simple message confirming that the API is running.
+Returns information about the API and all available endpoints.

 **Request**
 ```